-Certain procedural rights are guaranteed to a student in any Institution disciplinary proceeding in which the student stands to bear a significant injury, such as expulsion, suspension or recorded reprimand.
+Certain procedural rights are guaranteed to a student in any Institution's disciplinary proceedings in which the student stands to bear a significant injury, such as expulsion, suspension or recorded reprimand.
 A student subject to such disciplinary action is in danger of injury to that student's reputation, opportunity to learn and earning power.
-Following an alleged act of misconduct and until final disposition of the charges, the status of a student shall not be altered nor the student's right to be present on campus and to attend lectures suspended, except for reasons relating to the student's physical or emotional safety and wellbeing or for reasons relating to the safety and wellbeing of other students, staff, or Institution property, or for reasons relating to the protection of the normal functions of the Institution.
+Following an alleged act of misconduct and until final disposition of the charges, the status of a student shall not be altered nor the student's right to be present on campus and to attend lectures suspended, except for reasons relating to the student's physical or emotional safety and wellbeing or for reasons relating to the protection of the normal functions of the Institution.

-SR3(2)(cont)
+SR(1)(2)(cont)